Navigating Waterfront Property Regulations and Permits

 5. Flood Zone Regulations: Waterfront properties along Lake Travis and Lake Austin can fall into flood-prone areas.
 You may need to adhere to floodplain regulations that require elevated structures or specific building techniques to mitigate flood risks.

-Paradise on lake LBJ
+Paradise on Lake LBJ

 Necessary Permits for Waterfront Properties